ALGOL 60

 ALGOL 60 (short for Algorithmic Language 1960) is a member of the ALGOL family of computer programming languages.
 It followed on from ALGOL 58 which had introduced code blocks and the begin and end pairs for delimiting them, representing a key advance in the rise of structured programming.
-ALGOL 60 was the first language implementing nested function definitions with lexical scope.
-It gave rise to many other programming languages, including CPL, Simula, BCPL, B, Pascal, and C. Practically every computer of the era had a systems programming language based on ALGOL 60 concepts.
+ALGOL 60 was one of the first languages implementing function definitions (that could be invoked recursively).
+ALGOL 60 function definitions could be nested within one another (a feature introduced by ALGOL 60) with lexical scope.
+It gave rise to many other languages, including CPL, PL/I, Simula, BCPL, B, Pascal, and C. Practically every computer of the era had a systems programming language based on ALGOL 60 concepts.

 Niklaus Wirth based his own ALGOL W on ALGOL 60 before moving to develop Pascal.
 Algol-W was intended to be the next generation ALGOL but the ALGOL 68 committee decided on a design that was more complex and advanced rather than a cleaned simplified ALGOL 60.
 The official ALGOL versions are named after the year they were first published.
-Algol 68 is substantially different from Algol 60 and was criticised partially for being so, so that in general "Algol" refers to dialects of Algol 60.
+ALGOL 68 is substantially different from ALGOL 60 and was criticised partially for being so, so that in general "ALGOL" refers to dialects of ALGOL 60.